Jerry-Master/lung-tumour-study/docs/source/usage.rst

 Keep in mind throughout the whole process that the parameter :code:`--num-classes` must be specified always.
 Here it is responsible for creating the correct :code:`type_info.json` which contains needed information for hovernet to classify in the number of classes you specify.

-Once you have created that structure, you must move all your original tiles to :code:`data/orig` and the geojson files to :code:`data/gson`.
+Once you have created that structure, you must move all your original tiles to :code:`data/orig` and the geojson files to :code:`data/train/gson`, :code:`data/validation/gson` or :code:`data/test/gson` depending on the split they belong to.
 That is enough for the pipeline to proceed.
 If your labels don't come from QuPath and don't have a geojson format, you will need to convert whatever format you have to the geojson format first.
-For more details on how to do so, go to :ref:`the last section <preproc_utils>`.
+For more details on how to do so, go to :ref:`the format conversion section <preproc_utils>`.

 .. _run_training: